voidabhi/cricinfo-slackbot/README.md

   - For the **Autocomplete help text**, check to show the command in autocomplete list.
     - Description: `Get live cricket updates from cricinfo on slack`
   - Descriptive Label: `Cricket Match Live Updates`

+### Contributing

+- Please use the [issue tracker](https://github.com/voidabhi/cricinfo-slackbot/issues) to report any bugs or file feature requests.